Existence and Uniqueness of viscosity solutions of Value function of Local Cahn-Hilliard-Navier-Stokes system: Introduction

-Optimal control theory of fluid dynamics models has been an important research area of applied mathematics with many applications in the fields like fluid mechanics, geophysics, engineering and technology.
-In \cite{LiOcpLocalCHNS}, authors have considered the distributed optimal control problem as the minimisation of the total energy and dissipation of energy of the flow with local Cahn-Hilliard-Navier-Stokes system where the controls appear in the form of volume force densities.
-The existence of an optimal control as well as the first order necessary optimality conditions is established, and the optimal control is characterized in terms of adjoint variable.
-The optimal control problems with state constraint and robust control for the same system are investigated in \cite{medjo2015optimal,medjo2016robust}, respectively.
-Optimal control problems of semi discrete Cahn-Hilliard-Navier-Stokes system for various cases like distributed and boundary control, with non smooth Landau-Ginzburg energies and with non matched fluid densities are studied in \cite{hintermuller2017distributed,hintermuller2014optimal,hintermuller2018goal}.
+Optimal control theory of fluid dynamics models has been an important research area of applied mathematics with many applications across the fields.
+In \cite{MR4190792}, authors have considered the distributed optimal control problem as the minimization of the total energy and dissipation of energy of the flow with local Cahn-Hilliard-Navier-Stokes system where the controls appear in the form of volume force densities.
+The existence of an optimal control as well as the first order necessary optimality conditions are established, and the optimal control is characterised in terms of adjoint variables.
+The optimal control problems with state constraint and robust control for the same system are investigated in \cite{MR3436705, MR3565933}, respectively.
+Optimal control problems of semi-discrete Cahn-Hilliard-Navier-Stokes system for various cases like distributed and boundary control, with non-smooth Landau-Ginzburg energies and with non-matched fluid densities are studied in \cite{MR3729372, MR3170501, MR3843444}.
 These works considered the local Cahn-Hilliard-Navier-Stokes equations for their numerical studies.
 All these works consider the optimal control problem using Pontryagin's maximum principle.
-The dynamic programming principle approach is completely open for such problems.
-In this work our main aim is to study the dynamic programming principle for a control problem governed by local CHNS system and derive the corresponding Hamilton-Jacobi-Bellman equation satisfied by the value functional.
-Further we want to show that value function is the unique viscosity solution of the corresponding Hamilton-Jacobi-Bellman equation.
+The dynamic programming principle approach is completely open to such problems.
+In this work, our main aim is to study the dynamic programming principle for a control problem governed by a local CHNS system and derive the corresponding Hamilton-Jacobi-Bellman equation satisfied by the value function.
+Further, we want to show that the value function is the unique viscosity solution of the corresponding Hamilton-Jacobi-Bellman equation.